-Wondering where your fence boundary is?
+Wondering where your fence or property boundary is?
+Is your fence ownership in question?
 Find out who has responsibility for your fence, hedge or wall with our useful guide.

-Want to find out who's responsible for painting the fence, maintaining the wall or cutting the hedge between you and your neighbour's properties?
-Our first and best piece of advice is to talk over any issues with your neighbour calmly rather than argue.
-But it does help to know who owns a fence between houses beforehand so you can both have all the information you need to discuss it properly.
+How do you find out who's responsible for painting the fence, maintaining the wall or cutting the hedge between you and your neighbour's properties?
+Has your boundary fence blown down and needs repairing?
+Our first and best piece of advice is to talk over any issues with your neighbour calmly, and resolve the issue between you, but it does help to know who owns a fence between houses beforehand.

 • If the “T” is written on your side of the boundary, you're responsible for maintaining it.

-• If there's a H (although actually it's two joined Ts) the boundary is the joint responsibility of both parties.
+• If there's an H (although actually it's two joined Ts) the boundary is the joint responsibility of both parties.

-If you have a joint boundary, and you have a party fence, you’ll have to speak to your neighbour, and work out what you want to do such as taking it in turns to care for your fencing.
-You can buy out your neighbour – you must go through a proper, legally recorded sale process to make this stick
+If you have a joint boundary, and you have a party fence, you’ll have to speak to your neighbour and work out what you want to do such as taking it in turns to care for your fencing.
+You can buy out your neighbour – you must go through a proper, legally recorded sale process to make this official.

 1. You can undertake a further search of the Registry of Deeds which holds records of unregistered land.

 2. You can strike a boundary agreement with your neighbour(s).
 This will put everything down on paper and can officially be recorded as an ongoing legal document, saving future owners the hassle of a fencing dispute.
 Working this out between yourselves is often the smartest move, however it is wise to consult a legal expert and also check the extent of the agreement’s powers.

 What to do if your fence gets blown over

 There is no legal obligation to have a fence between properties unless this is specified in the title deeds, or you have pets such as dogs (although this is a grey area legally).
 Hence, if a fence blows down into your garden that is maintained by a neighbour then they are responsible for removing the damaged fence from your land, but they do not actually have to replace it.